The Prettiest Small Towns in Nova Scotia

 Things to Do in Chester:

-• Explore the Culture: Browse local art galleries and boutique shops for unique finds, and make great souvenirs.
+- Explore the downtown: Browse local art galleries and boutique shops for unique finds, which make for great souvenirs.

 Digby